Quick Guide on How to Winterize Your Home

 First off, it’s important to drain any air conditioners or pipes that lead to outdoor water faucets.
 This includes garden hoses and any irrigation systems that you might have.

 If you have any unheated spaces in your home, including a crawl space or garage, it’s also best to wrap the pipes in the areas with insulation (such as lagging, a foam material that insulates and reinforces them, or heat tape).
-This can protect unheated pipes from freezing and bursting in the winter.
+This can help prevent water damage from unheated pipes from freezing and bursting in the winter.

 While this can be tedious, it’s absolutely worth it in the long run!